jonathantsang/microtransactionsimulator2/README.md

 Dec 27:
-- finish up recipes
+- finish up recipes-
-- show currency in top right corner
+- show currency in top right corner-
+- merging decided and implemented
 - upgrades do stuff
 - casino is a clicker
-- merging decided and implemented

 Dec 28:
 - saves